 Transaction Speed and Fees

-Custodial wallets often make transfers between users on the same platform fast and cheap or even free since those transactions don’t always hit the blockchain.
+Custodial wallets often make transfers between users on the same platform fast and cheap or even free, since those transactions don’t always hit the blockchain.
 It’s more like updating balances within a database.
 But when you send funds out to an external wallet, things change.
 You may face network fees, slower confirmation times, and limits set by the provider.

 Non-custodial wallets, by contrast, interact directly with the blockchain for every transaction.
-That means you get transparency and control but also network fees that can spike during busy times.
-Transactions can take longer to confirm, depending on the traffic and blockchain used.
+That means you get transparency and control, but also network fees that can spike during busy times.
+Transactions can take longer time to confirm, depending on the traffic and blockchain used.
 You’re paying for independence with both cost and time.

 Non-Custodial Wallet Example